One small, thoughtful gesture can make someone’s day. How a simple kindness can change a person’s life.

 27. Pass along a great book you’ve just finished reading.

-Think of your own creative act of kindness and do it today.
-Kindly leave a comment below.
-Thank you.
+Use one of the above or think of your own creative act of kindness and do it today.

 Hope grows here.
 We share stories that inspire people, build faith, and offer lasting purpose.